mottosso/cmdx/README.md

 Unlike `cmdx` and PyMEL, MRV (and seemingly Metan) exposes the Maya API as directly as possible.

+Another more recent alternative is [`mayax`](https://github.com/chirieac/mayax) which seems similar in implementation and design as `cmdx`, it's used in [Overlap Tool](https://puppeteer.movindot.com/) by Adrian Chirieac.

 See the [Comparison page](http://pythonhosted.org/MRV/compare/index.html) for more details.

 <br>